Skip to main content

 • URL rewrites -- vanity URLs and redirects

-• Cache invalidation -- stat files, auto-invalidation on publish, manual flush
+• Cache invalidation -- stat files, auto-invalidation on publish

 • Stat file level -- controlling invalidation granularity